HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/search-rest-api/index.md

 The order of the parameters in the requests does not matter.
 The parameter names are case-sensitive; they must be entered in the format documented.
 Any unknown or unsupported parameters that are submitted as part of a request is ignored.

 The request must be a standard HTTP GET command.
-The URL is formed by combining the search server's host name, port, and path; and a collection of name-value pairs \(input parameters\) separated by & characters.
+The URL is formed by combining the search server's host name, port, and path, as well as a collection of name-value pairs (input parameters) separated by "&" characters.
 Any parameter value must be URL-escaped if in GET request.

 |Name|Description|Comments|
 |----|-----------|--------|